Walk the Yellow River Scenic Belt

 This is the famous iron bridge.
 It’s pedestrian-only now, so it feels more relaxed than you’d expect for such a central landmark.

 If you want a viewpoint, this is the obvious one across the river.
-Reviews often mention going up for the views over the river and city lights.
+People go up for the views over the river and the city lights.

 If you’re using maps, paste these Chinese names.
 It saves time: